luckyrobots/maya2mujoco/README.md

 ## Overview

 - `mujoco_server.py`: MuJoCo-side animation server and viewer loop.
 Listens for frames and applies controls to actuators.
- - `websocket_gui.py`: Maya-side streaming tool (to be executed inside Maya's Python environment).
-Provides a UI to connect, define joint mappings, and stream frames.
+- `maya_streamer.py`: Maya-side streaming tool (run inside Maya).
+Provides a UI to connect, define joint mappings, gather timeline data, and stream frames.
 - `maya_to_mujoco.json`: Example joint mapping file (Maya attributes to MuJoCo actuator names and ranges).

 Data flow:
 1) Start the MuJoCo server locally and open the viewer.
-2) In Maya, run `websocket_gui.py` to open the UI, connect to the server, configure mappings, and start streaming.
+2) In Maya, load `maya_streamer.py` to open the UI, connect to the server, configure mappings, and start streaming.
 3) Scrub/play the Maya timeline to stream frames; the MuJoCo viewer animates accordingly.

 ## Prerequisites